Yes, you can do it!

 Doc's Interview on Positive Feedback Online

-David Robinson and Lila Ritsema of Positive Feedback Online came up for very fun visit earlier this month.
+David Robinson and Lila Ritsema of Positive Feedback Online came up for very fun visit.
 David recorded a conversation we had about Bottlehead, VSAC and other misdemeanors and put it up in the form of a podcast at PFO

 The Bottlehead Tode Guitar Ampifier